wcty/wcty/README.md

 # How to contribute

-All contributions are welcome as well as donations to [Biggggidea](https://biggggidea.com/project/wecity-platform/).
 If you are the experienced developer, and know how to improve and structure the whole project, your advices or pull requests are even more welcome!
-The maintainer of this repo has a very limited development experience, and is eager to find a team and to learn from them the best coding/collaboration practices!
+The maintainers of this repo are eager to expand the team!